 Course Code Course Title Credits

 EN 667 PROJECT WORK - PHASE I 12

-EN 612 INTERNSHIP 1
+EN 612 INTERNSHIP -

-Total 13
+Total 12

-Students need to undergo an internship for a period of minimum one month in CSIR LABS/ Industries before starting the project work.
-The outcome of internship will be evaluated at the end of July.
+Students need to undergo an internship for a period of minimum one month in CSIR LABS/ Industries before starting the project work during the vacation of second semester.
+The outcome of internship will be evaluated (PASS/FAIL) at the starting of third semester.